Create an Impression Event

 Callout of the Impression tab of Event Builder

-4. Click the type of impression-based event you want to build.
+4. Click the type of impression-based event that you want to build.

 The Impression tab of Event Builder showing the four types of impression-based event options